AniketBembale08/Analyzing_Historical_Stock_Revenue_Data/README.md

 # Hands-on Lab: Analyzing Historical Stock/Revenue Data and Building a Dashboard
 # Extracting and Visualizing Stock Data

 This assignment is a part of  my Course (Python Project for Data Science) provided by IBM SKILL NETWORK .
-In this project, we'll extract essential data from a dataset and display it in a graph.
+In this project, I'll extract essential data from a dataset and display it in a graph.
 The goal is to provide a clear visualization of stock data and revenue data for two companies, Tesla and GameStop.

 ## Table of Contents